-Russian President Putin calls up Modi, expresses condolence over Pulwama attack
+Russia’s Putin calls up Modi, supports India in fight against terror

 New Delhi, Feb 28: Russia President Vladimir V. Putin called Prime Minister Narendra Modi over phone on Friday.
 He expressed his deep condolences on the Pulwama terrorist attack.
 He also conveyed solidarity of the people of the Russian Federation with the people of India in the fight against terrorism.

+[Signalling peace with India, Imran Khan says IAF pilot will be released tomorrow]

-PM Modi thanked Pres Putin for steadfast support for India's efforts to protect its interests against cross-border terror attacks, & renewed India's commitment to strengthening bilateral cooperation in countering terrorism as a pillar of privileged & special strategic partnership
+PM Modi also thanked Putin for steadfast support for India's efforts to protect its interests against cross-border terror attacks, & renewed India's commitment to strengthening bilateral cooperation in countering terrorism as a pillar of privileged & special strategic partnership

 Both the leaders also agreed that the growing cooperation between the two countries will take their Special and Privileged Strategic Partnership from strength to strength.